CrunchyData/postgres-operator/docs/content/quickstart/_index.md

 Let's see how we can connect to `hippo` using [`psql`](https://www.postgresql.org/docs/current/app-psql.html), the command-line tool for accessing PostgreSQL.
 Ensure you have [installed the `psql` client](https://www.crunchydata.com/developers/download-postgres/binaries/postgresql12).

-The PostgreSQL Operator creates a service with the same name as the cluster.
+PGO, the Postgres Operator, creates a service with the same name as the cluster.
 See for yourself!
 Get a list of all of the Services available in the `pgo` namespace:

 ```
 kubectl -n pgo get svc